 Overall, the direct mail campaign seemed to be the better of the two.
 The direct mail generated (slightly) more revenue and had more responses.
 But it was the COST of each of these methods that made the difference.
 So YES direct mail is still effective, but not as cost effective as digital.

 When you send out a direct mail, you often send everyone in an area the same piece of content.
 It's cost prohibitive to print and segment your messaging based on ages, gender, income, education level, or other important factors.
 But with digital you can easily change the visuals and messaging based on these factors and many, many others!

-Show me a direct mail campaign that can target this granularly and change the messaging with ease.
+Show me a direct mail campaign that can change the messaging with ease.

 I don't think it exists.

 #3 - Results From Direct Mail Are Just Not There!

 Regardless of the larger stats you might find on direct mail for Financial Institutions, we base our efforts on what we see actually working for Credit Union clients, and direct mail continuously disappoints.

 For one large client in the Boston area we recently ran two simultaneous campaigns, one driven by Inbound digital methods (blogging, email, social media, adwords) and one driven by a huge direct mailing that went out to approximately 25,000 households in their geographic area.